6 quiet towns in France for a slower autumn weekend

 Where to stay in Dieulefit

 If you’re coming to Dieulefit for a quiet autumn weekend, you’ll want to stay somewhere that matches the pace and personality of the town - and La Cachette does exactly that.
-This small countryside guesthouse just outside the village is set in a restored stone farmhouse, surrounded by trees, open fields, and nothing that feels rushed.
+This small countryside guesthouse just outside the village is set in a restored stone farmhouse, surrounded by trees and open fields.

 La Cachette in Dieulefit